Peace and blessings!

 Education is ultimately the practice of freedom.
 All students deserve an engaging, enlightening, and empowering pedagogy.
 This has the ability to facilitate the relationship between knowledge in the classroom with who they are, and who they ultimately aspire to become.
 I love serving our HT students and feel so blessed to be a part of the Huston-Tillotson Legacy.

 Orientation is the first step to achieve academic and personal success at HT!
-Our Ram Camp orientation is your initial integration into what it means to #be_HT.
+Our orientation is your initial integration into what it means to #be_HT.
 This activity prepares you for a broad range of HT educational opportunities and services, and sets the tone for academic and social expectations, as well as student responsibilities.

 Appreciative Academic Advising

-All freshman students receive intrusive, intentional, and appreciative advising from the coordinating instructor of the FYE Capstone Project whom they spend at least 2 hours a week with in their freshman seminar UNIV1101 and UNIV1102 courses.
+All freshman students receive intrusive, intentional, and appreciative advising from the coordinating instructor of the EPF Project whom they spend at least 2 hours a week with in their freshman seminar UNIV1101 and UNIV1102 courses.
 The academic adviser seeks to meet regularly to cultivate a strong relationship with each of their advisees wherein the student feels a valued and a shared responsibility of academic success.

 Every freshman has been assigned a Peer Learning Consultant/Mentor to guide them during their freshman year.
 The PLCs are prominent leaders on campus that have been trained in AVID Socratic tutoring methods and peer mentoring.
 We are very proud to have them mentor our freshman students.